 In the last post, we discussed the importance of self-respect, and in the post before that, the importance of honesty to you achieving your resolutions and goals.
-Here, we will discuss thoughtfulness and intention.
+Here, we discuss your third tool for success, thoughtfulness and intention.

 A big key to activity without injury is thoughtfulness or intention.
 Think about it.
 What are you doing?
 Why are you doing this?
 How are your actions helping you achieve your goals?
 These are thoughts you should be thinking periodically throughout the day.

 I know!
 Mind=Blown!
 Check in with yourself multiple times a day to make sure you are on track to accomplishing your goals.

 Too often, we ignore ourselves.
 We don’t pay attention to what our bodies are doing in their non-active times.
 When you think about your day, most of it would probably be classified as habitual.
 You eat, brush your teeth, go to work, do your job, drive home, watch some TV.
 Same old routine, probably.

 Become Aware of your Posture